kangarko/VelocityControl/README.md

 Ensure you have MySQL enabled before using in your mysql.yml file.

 Important copyright information, please see below.

+## Important Notice Regarding Support
+Please note VelocityControl is maintained by a third-party developer in his spare time.
+I, Matej, actively develop ChatControl Red and BungeeControl Red only.

 # Report issues here:
 https://github.com/kangarko/ChatControl-Red/issues